 Are you interested in having a rope wall at home?

-This post is meant to be a basic overview of our favorite rope wall.
+This post is meant to be a basic overview to give you confidence in setting up your own ropes.

 There is no right or wrong way to set up your rope wall.
-There are many options available on the market today.
+There are many options available.
 Selecting the right rope wall will depend on where you are putting it, and what your budget is.

 Our favorite rope wall is the kind we have at our yoga studio, the one pictured here.
-It has simple bolts that we drilled into studs.
+It has simple eye screws that we drilled into studs.

-Here are the specifications for our rope wall:
+Here are the specifications for the rope wall at Adeline Yoga:

 Upper hooks are attached 82 inches from the floor.
 We put 46-inch long 11-mm ropes there.
 The hip height ropes are 12-mm in width and 35 inches long.
 These attachment points are placed 42 inches from the floor.
 These 12-mm lower ropes are designed to be especially comfortable in adho mukha svanasana.